 The bottom line: Cerity Partners is a New York-based wealth management firm that offers services targeted towards high net worth individuals.

-Assets under management: $26,709,486,918 | |
+Assets under management (AUM): $44,670,528,622 | |

 Minimum investment: Typically $2 million | |

-Individual investor to advisor ratio: 29:1 | |
+Individual investor to advisor ratio: 27:1 | |

-Fee structure: A percentage of AUM, fixed fees, hourly charges, performance-based fees | |
+Fee structure: A percentage of AUM, hourly charges, fixed fees, performance-based fees | |

-Headquarters: 335 Madison Avenue, 23rd Floor New York, NY 10017 Website: www.ceritypartners.com Phone: 212-850-4260 |
+Headquarters: 335 Madison Avenue, 23rd Floor New York, NY 10017

-All information included in this profile is accurate as of August 17, 2021.
+All information included in this profile is accurate as of May 20, 2022.
 For more information, please consult Cerity Partners’ website.

 Cerity Partners is a private-equity backed, full-service wealth management firm headquartered in New York City.
-Current firm president Kurt Miscinski co-founded Cerity Partners — then called HPM Partners — in 2009, with backing from Emigrant Bank and its chairman Howard P. Milstein.
+Current firm president and CEO Kurt Miscinski co-founded Cerity Partners — then called HPM Partners — in 2009, with backing from Emigrant Bank and its chairman Howard P. Milstein.

 In 2018, the private equity firm Lightyear Capital purchased Emigrant Bank’s majority stake in the wealth management firm, and the following year HPM Partners changed its name to Cerity Partners.
 In recent years, the firm has grown quickly via acquisitions.